lara-pineda/sp_tastebud/README.md

     │   ├── recipe_card/
     │   └── search_bar/
     │
     ├── firebase_options.dart                   # For firebase
     └── main.dart                               # Entry point that launches the application
 ```

 ## Features TODO
+- build with substitutes
+- build w/o substitutes
+- modified view collection page to only load recipes related to collection
+- added more text cleaning before displaying ingredient quantity
+- moved webview icon to overview page
+- automatically logs in the user if remember me is set to true
+- added loading dialog on main menu while logging in
+- added cache clearing before logging in to prevent unnecessary api calls

 SUGGESTIONS
 -   confirmation windows for saving changes when switching tabs (dropped)